tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

     - Click and drag the separator to resize sections.

-    - Click and drag the separator towards the window border to hide a section.
+    - Click and drag the separator towards the panel border to hide a section.

-    - Click and drag the separator collapsed to the window border towards the window center to display again the hidden section.
+    - Click and drag the separator collapsed to the panel border towards the panel center to display again the hidden section.

 .. tip:: **To rename an existing folder:**